-It would require additional analysis and insight into how each company’s ratios are performing over time, and whether they have higher or lower ratios than their direct competitors.
+It would require additional analysis and insight into how each company’s ratios are performing over time.
+It would also depend on how each company compares to their direct competitors.

-Complete Asset Management Ratios List and The Formulas You Need to Calculate Them
+List of Key Asset Management Ratios and The Formulas You Need to Calculate Them

 |Asset Turnover||Revenues / Average Total Assets|